 STEP 1: Prep With Primer

-Before anything else, start with primer.
-This includes primer for your eyes and lips, too.
-This step is key because it creates a clean, smooth working space for the rest of your makeup and will help following products stay put longer.
-We recommend Urban Decay Optical Illusion Complexion Primer for all of your base needs because it’s a lightweight formula that gives skin a soft focus effect.
+Before anything else, start with a primer.
+This step is key because it creates a clean, smooth working space for the rest of your makeup and will help the following products stay put longer.
+We recommend the NYX Professional Makeup Plump Right Back Primer + Serum because it leaves skin looking dewy and plump all day.

 STEP 2: Fill Your Brows